a1an1in/libobject/doc/commit_format.md

 [update:Vector] optimize vector.

 Description:
-update.
+now Vector support assign with json and to json for struct type.

 Major Changes:
-1. del useless code for vector.
+1. add some annotation for vector and object.
-2. try to support assign to struct type of vector.
+2. add test case for changes.